Hetty82/angular-assignment/readme.md

 ### Add data service
 1. Move questions array out of AppComponent
 2. Use a service to fetch a promise of a Questions array

+### Routing
+*I decided to not use routes but leave all in one view without navigation*

+### Use http
+1. Update the QuesionService and use in-memory-web-api to fake a backend
+2. CreateDB and remove other mock data files